 Un-Science Tuesday

-A while ago, some science public relations coaches took to criticizing scientists who published important science news on Fridays.
-Of course up to that point for me Fridays had been for science reading --journal club, catch up on the literature -- Yay, Science Friday!
-(It wasn't always just an NPR show).
-But these folks told scientists to publish the big news at the beginning of the week, at the start of the "news cycle", and they scolded them when they didn't.
+A while ago, some self-appointed science public relations coaches took to criticizing scientists who published important science news on Fridays.
+Of course up to that point, for me, Fridays had been for science reading -- a little journal club and catching up on the literature.
+Science Friday wasn't just an NPR show.
+But these folks sternly instructed scientists to publish the big news at the beginning of the week, at the start of the "news cycle".
+They publicly scolded scientists when they didn't.

-I'm still not too sure that science fits in the whole "news cycle" paradigm -- the news craze we're all sucked into, the consumptive frenzy of skim it, emote and flush it.
-But I suppose if science is to be "news" it must adapt.
-And so now, even though economists say "there is no Friday Effect", some science publicists dutifully publish big science news at the beginning of the week.
+I'm still not too sure that science fits in the whole "news cycle" paradigm -- the crazy and consumptive frenzy.
+Can science really be skimmed, emoted, and flushed?
+I suppose if science is to be "news" it must adapt.
+Accordingly then, even though economists say "there is no Friday Effect", some science publicists dutifully publish their Big Science News at the beginning of the week.

-It follows then, with just as much logic, that if Monday is the big day for science news than Tuesdays must be the day for big anti-Science news.
-No, you may say, Tuesday's a big science day too.
-Just look, the New York Times runs their weekly Science section on Tuesdays.
-Sure, but the columnists steer the opinion ship for the NYT and on Tuesday John Tierney the "science columnist" runs his distinctively un-Science section.
-Just yesterday he assured us in his article in "10 Things to Scratch From Your Worry List", that the Arctic ice isn't melting, cellphones don't cause cancer, hot dogs are good for you, and so is bisphenol-A.
+It follows then with just as much logic, that if Monday is the big day for science news than Tuesdays must be the day for big anti-Science news.
+No, you say, Tuesday's a big science day too.
+The New York Times runs their weekly Science section on Tuesdays.
+True, but consider that columnists steer the opinion ship for the NYT and on Tuesday John Tierney the "science columnist" runs his distinctively un-Science section.
+Just yesterday he assured us in his article in "10 Things to Scratch From Your Worry List", that the Arctic ice isn't melting, cellphones don't cause cancer, hot dogs are good for you, and bisphenol-A is one of life's essential building blocks.

-You'd think New York Times wouldn't choose as "science columnists" writers who tell people to ignore scientists, but I can only conclude that when your paper's profit drops 82% in a quarter, the standard of "fit to print" plummets as well.
-(Actually Tierney's been at this for a while, although I argue he reaches a new low.)
+You'd think New York Times wouldn't choose as "science columnists" writers who tell people to ignore scientists, but I can only conclude that when your paper's profit drops 82% in a quarter, the "fit to print" standard plummets as well.
+(Although Tierney's been at this for a while, I argue he's reached a new low.)
+Here's the science behind some of Tierney's science fact denialism.

 - Now that the "nitrite scare" has passed Tierney says, and grilled food is ok, rest assured that hot dogs are ok too.
-However scientists don't say any such thing.
+However doctors who read research don't agree.
 Doctors say nitrites are linked to stomach cancer.
 Who do you believe?
-Mayo Clinic or John Tierney?
+The Mayo Clinic?
+Or John Tierney?

-- Last week, a huge 4 kilometer piece broke off the Arctic shelf.
-Derek Mueller, a polar scientist and research fellow at Trent University, in Peterborough, commented ""Ice shelves don't just break up.
+- John Tierney has long claimed that global warming is trumped up fear mongering, that the Arctic ice isn't melting and by extension there's no global warming.
+Last week, a huge 4 kilometer piece broke off the Arctic shelf.
+Derek Mueller, a polar scientist and research fellow at Trent University, in Peterborough, commented "Ice shelves don't just break up.
 There's no karate chop".
 He went on to note the shelf's "gradual weakening over time as a result of warming temperatures."
-However in his 'the Arctic ice isn't melting and by extension there's no global warming' comments, John Tierney didn't say "a 4 mile block of ice didn't break of last week".
+Of course, John Tierney didn't say "a 4 mile block of ice didn't break of last week".
 He just didn't mention the fact.

 -